learn-co-curriculum/intro-to-ruby-programming-basics-reading-error-messages/README.md

-If at any point, you are having trouble with this lesson or are unable to pass all the tests, watch the [video][video] linked in the Resources section at the. end of this readme.
+If at any point, you are having trouble with this lesson or are unable to pass all the tests, watch the [video][video] linked in the Resources section at the. end of this readme

-## Reading Error Messages
+## Identify How to Read Error Messages

 To start, we're going to run a Ruby file with our first error.
 In your terminal, run `ruby lib/a_name_error.rb`.
 You should see something close to the following: